datacamp/courses-introduction-to-version-control-with-git/chapter5.md

 Git keeps track of remote repositories so that you can **pull** changes from those repositories and **push** changes to them.

+Recall that the remote repository is often a repository in an online hosting service like GitHub.
+A typical workflow is that you pull in your collaborators' work from the remote repository so you have the latest version of everything, do some work yourself, then push your work back to the remote so that your collaborators have access to it.

 Pulling changes is straightforward: the command `git pull remote branch` gets everything in `branch` in the remote repository identified by `remote`